nicolasmarie1/pcvs/docs/source/basics/getting-started.rst

 Access the results
 ##################

-Results are stored in ``$PWD/.pcvs-build/rawdata/*.json`` by default. the default output directory may be changed with `pcvs run --output`.
-JSON files can directly processed by this-party tools.
+Results are stored in ``$PWD/.pcvs-build/rawdata/*.json`` by default.
+The default output directory may be changed with `pcvs run --output`.
+JSON files can directly process by third-party tools.
 The :download:`scheme
 <../../../pcvs/schemes/test-result-scheme.yml>` can be used to update the input
 parser with compliant output.
-Currently PCVS only provides specific JSON format.
+Currently, PCVS only provides specific JSON format.
 It is planned to support common validation format (like JUnit).

 If no third-party tool is available, PCVS comes with a lightweight web server